plazbot/plazbot-sdk-examples/README.md

       "method": "POST",
       "requiredFields": [
         {
-          "name": "name_person",
+          "name": "name_contact",
-          "description": "Name of the person who wants to schedule the meeting.", "promptHint": "¿Could you tell me your full name, please?"
+          "description": "Name of the person who wants to schedule the meeting.", "promptHint": "¿Could you tell me your full name, please??", "type": "string"
         },
         {
-          "name": "email_person",
+          "name": "email",
-          "description": "Email of the person who wants to schedule the meeting.", "promptHint": "¿What is your email address for the appointment?"
+          "description": "Email of the person who wants to schedule the meeting.", "promptHint": "¿What is your email address for the appointment?", "type": "string"

         },
         {
           "name": "date",
-          "description": "Preferred date and time for the meeting.", "promptHint": "¿What day and time would be good for you for the meeting?"
+          "description": "Preferred date and time for the meeting.", "promptHint": "¿What day and time would be good for you for the meeting??", "type": "date"
         }
       ],
       "endpoint": "https://api.clinic.com/v1/date/schedule",